The-going/evlproject/content/_index.md

 ## Audience

-The intended audience of this document is people having common kernel development knowledge, who may be interested in building a real-time component on Dovetail, porting it to their architecture or platform of choice.
+This document is intended to people having common kernel development knowledge, who may be interested in building a real-time component on Dovetail, porting it to their architecture or platform of choice.
 Knowing about the basics of interrupt flow, IRQ chip and clock event device drivers in the kernel tree would be a requirement for porting this code.